TheNyle/laptop-setup/README.md

 * Accept XCode license (required for all other scripts to run)
 * Git
   * Setup Git aliases
+  * Setup a work and a personal Git profile
 * Hombrew
 * zsh & Oh-my-zsh
 * NVM (Node Version Manager)